APWright/apwright.github.io/_pages/cv.md

 # Research Experience

 > **_Centers for Disease Control and Prevention_**
-> Oak Ridge Institute of Science Education Fellow
+> Oak Ridge Institute of Science Education Fellowship
 > Chamblee, Georgia, Fall 2019 to Present
 > Developed natural language processing and data visualization tools for detecting emerging trends in the opiod epidemic.